greglank/greglank.github.io/ai.md

 ## Project Description: Hole Card Predictor

-In Texas hold 'em poker, the public community cards are face up on the table and known to all, whereas each player has two private hole cards known only to them.
-Knowing, or at least being able to narrow down, an opponent's two hole cards is very valuable information that informs your optimal strategy in that situation.
+In Texas hold 'em poker, public community cards are face up on the table and known to all, plus each player has two private hole cards known only to them.
+Knowing, or at least being able to narrow down, an opponent's two hole cards is very valuable information that informs your optimal strategy in the hand.
 Can a machine learning model predict the range of hole cards that an opponent is holding, given the action in the hand so far?

 We can visualize a player's two hole cards in a 13x13 grid, where the value of each card, (A)ce down to 2, is an axis.
-Here is the distribution of possible hole cards a player can be dealt:
+Here is the distribution of possible hole card hands a player can be dealt:

 [![Frequency of Hole Card Combinations](images/ml/Frequency_of_Hole_Card_Combinations.png)](images/ml/Frequency_of_Hole_Card_Combinations.png)